 What is Tax Avoidance?

 Tax avoidance is completely legal and approved by law.
-The governments allow tax benefits on the amount deposited towards retirement benefits, healthcare expenses, interest paid on the mortgage, etc. The utilization of these benefits while declaring the taxable income is to lower the tax payable is called Tax avoidance.
+The governments allow tax benefits on the amount deposited towards retirement benefits, healthcare expenses, interest paid on the mortgage, etc.

 Components of Tax Avoidance